sanjanaparsa/BikeStores-Project/README.md

 - After extracting the necessary data from SQL, I used Excel to create pivot tables and charts for initial data exploration and analysis.

 - Connecting SQL Dataset to Excel Workbook
 Connected to the SQL database from Excel using the "Get & Transform Data" feature.
-This allowed to query the database directly and pull in live data for analysis.
+This allowed me to query the database directly and pull in live data for analysis.

 - Creating Pivot Tables and Pivot Charts
 Pivot Table: Organized the data based on key metrics such as sales by product category, total revenue, or customer location.

-Pivot Chart: Created visual charts such as bar graphs and line charts to depict the sales trends, revenue comparisons, etc.
+Pivot Chart: Created visual charts such as bar graphs and line charts to depict sales trends, revenue comparisons, etc.

 Stopping PivotTable Grouping from affecting another PivotTable: A common Excel challenge is to ensure that grouping in one PivotTable doesn’t affect others.
 This is solved by ensuring each PivotTable is independent.